jessieconnralphsam/Laravel-Tech-Exam/README.md

 ***
 ## Implement a mechanism to send email notifications whenever a new blog post is created.
-- Everytime the it will send email to my mail trap that is configure in .env file <br>
+- Everytime a new blog is created it will send email to my mail trap that is configure in .env file <br>

 Sample:
 ![Alt text](public/email.png)